I understand the meaning of quality time but even still I know that at times you must make a purposeful effort — but it’s always worth it!

 — Gail

-Honey’s Thoughts on Quality Time With Your Partner
+Honey’s Thoughts on the Quality Time Love Language With Your Partner

 Now do you understand the meaning of quality time?
 What’s your number one obstacle when it comes to quality time?
 Please share in the comments, I’d love to help you!